Published on 07 February 2023

 Zopiclone should usually be taken for at most 7 to 10 consecutive days.
 It should only be taken by people for whom disruptive sleep results in problems functioning during the day.

-Zopiclone works by increasing GABA activity in the brain, which causes a sense of tranquillity and relaxation.
-However, one reason why Zopiclone is addictive is that your body quickly becomes tolerant to the effects of this drug, meaning that higher doses are required to get the desired effect.
+Zopiclone causes a sense of tranquillity and relaxation.
+However, Zopiclone is addictive because your body quickly becomes tolerant to the effects of this drug, meaning that higher doses are required to get the desired result.
+It's not recommended for long-term use due to dependence, tolerance, and addiction risks.

-Due to this tolerance, you can develop a physical dependence on Zopiclone, where you consume it just for pleasure or to avoid unpleasant withdrawal symptoms of Zopiclone, which arise when you discontinue taking it.
+Due to this tolerance, you can develop a physical dependence on Zopiclone, where you consume it just for pleasure or to avoid unpleasant withdrawal symptoms of Zopiclone.
 An individual can get addicted to Zopiclone when taken on prescription or recreationally.

-When addicted to this drug, you will continue taking it despite its negative consequences and experience strong cravings.
-This can make it very difficult to live a normal life as you become totally preoccupied with getting and taking the medication.
-Zopiclone does have the potential of addiction, but if you are taking the medicine as suggested it is quite safe.
+When addicted to this drug, you will continue taking it despite its negative consequences and experience intense cravings.
+This can create obstacles to everyday life as you become preoccupied while taking the medication.
+Zopiclone does have the potential for addiction, but if you are taking medicine as suggested, it is pretty safe.

 • Snorting or injecting Zopiclone